mlin/GenomicSQLite/docs/bindings.md

 FROM _gri_refseq
 ```

-and load the results into some linguistically-natural data structure that'll provide quick lookup of those attributes by rid or name.
+and loads the results into some linguistically-natural data structure that'll provide quick lookup of those attributes by rid.
+Then, **Get Reference Sequences by Name** can simply call that and "invert" the results.

 ## Packaging